12 Causal Modeling

 predict(model, X |> mutate(treatment = 'B'))

 With counterfactual thinking explicitly in mind, we can see that the difference in predictions is the difference in the potential outcomes of the treatment.
 This is a very simple demo to illustrate how easy it is to start getting some counterfactual results from our models.
 But it’s typically not quite that simple in practice, and there are many ways to get this estimate wrong as well.
-As in other circumstances, the data, or our assumptions about the problem can potentially lead us astray.
-Assuming those aspects of our modeling endeavor are in order, this is one way to get an estimate of the causal effect of the treatment.
+As in other circumstances, the data and our assumptions about the problem can potentially lead us astray.
+But, assuming those aspects of our modeling endeavor are in order, this is one way to get an estimate of a causal effect.

 A sleeping dog

-The counterfactual prediction we just did provides a result that can be called the uplift or gain from the treatment, especially when compared to a baseline metric.
+The counterfactual prediction we just did provides a result that can be called the uplift or gain from the treatment, particularly when compared to a baseline metric.
 Uplift modeling is a general term applied to models where counterfactual thinking is at the forefront, especially in a marketing context.
 Uplift modeling is not a specific model per se, but any model that is used to answer a question about the potential outcomes of a treatment.
-The key question is what is the gain, or uplift, in applying a treatment vs. not?
-Typically any statistical model can be used to answer this question, and often the model is a classification model, whether Roy both the product or not.
+The key question is what is the gain, or uplift, in applying a treatment vs. the baseline?
+Typically any statistical model can be used to answer this question, and often the model is a classification model, for example, whether Roy from the previous section bought the product or not.

 It is common in uplift modeling to distinguish certain types of individuals or instances, and we think it’s useful to extend this to other modeling contexts as well.
 In the context of our previous example they are: